 Some examples of sexual harassment include:

-It is a good idea to keep a record of situations when you feel sexually harassed.
+It is a good idea to keep a record of when you feel sexually harassed.
 Consider keeping a diary, include specific details such as dates, times, witnesses, how you were sexually harassed and how this made you feel.

 It is important to get the help that you need, so see a doctor if you feel depressed, anxious or if you have been sexually assaulted or physically injured.
 If you feel in danger:

-Legal options include:
+Other legal options include:

 Call our Telephone Information Service on Melbourne Metro (03) 9662 1933 or Regional Victoria, Queensland and Tasmania on 1800 331 617.

-Copyright © 2024 All Rights Reserved
+Copyright © 2025 All Rights Reserved

 JobWatch acknowledges and is grateful for the financial and other support it has received from our supporters.